Next-Panel/Jexactyl-BR/README.md

 * De forma alguma a Jexactyl Brasil é afiliada de alguma forma ao [Pterodactyl®](https://pterdoactyl.io) ou ao [Jexactyl](https://jexactyl.com).

 ## Licensing
-Some Javascript and CSS used within the panel are licensed under a `MIT` or `Apache 2.0` license.
+Some JavaScript and CSS used within the panel are licensed under a `MIT` or `Apache 2.0` license.
 Please check their respective header files for more information.

 *Jexactyl is not affiliated with [Pterodactyl Software](https://pterodactyl.io).*